Harvard University Center for African Studies staff operate in Cambridge, Massachusetts and Johannesburg, South Africa.

 Art work: Guns & Rain collaborates with the Harvard University Center for African Studies Africa Office, to furnish our Africa Office in Johannesburg with a striking and thought-provoking selection of work by our artists, including Nicola Brandt, Bev Butkow, Ann Gollifer, Asanda Kupa, and Jo Rogge, amongst others.

-Nthatisi Quella, Program Manager at the Africa Office: firstname.lastname@example.org
+Nthatisi Quella, Office Director at the Africa Office: firstname.lastname@example.org